The Illusion of Structure

 Org charts are medical records.
 You can see the swelling from old injuries: too many roles piled onto one problem, or a team that exists mostly to paper over a past mistake.
 The scar from a failed leader, still visible in the extra layers built to route around broken trust.

 Used well, an org chart is a symptom log.
-A heat map.
-A signal flare.
+A heat map of pain.

 - Three managers where one would do: a sign of scar tissue from a political compromise.